Quick answer

 - Bloodborne Pathogen Training: Required for every artist.
 Must be current and renewed regularly.

-- Inspection: Your studio will be inspected before you open.
-Annual inspections follow.
+- Inspection: If your locality requires permits, your studio will be inspected before you open, with periodic inspections after.

 - Insurance: General liability insurance is expected.
 Many landlords and municipalities require proof.

-- Cost Range: Budget roughly $500 to $1,500 for state and local licensing fees.
+- Cost Range: Budget roughly $500 to $1,500 for local licensing fees.
 Insurance, equipment, and buildout costs are separate.

-- Renewal: Licenses renew annually.
+- Renewal: Local permits typically renew annually, though cadence is set locally.
 Don’t let them lapse.

 This is your 30-second snapshot.
 Every item above gets unpacked in detail below.
 If you’re serious about opening a shop in PA, keep reading.